 Strategic Thinking & Problem Solving

 Management consulting is a field that has immense scope for growth.
-And we hope that this guide has been a helpful reference to learning more about this profession.
+And we hope that this guide has been a helpful reference for learning more about this profession.